-ATA is committed to supporting the National Privacy Principles.
+Privacy Statement ATA is committed to supporting the National Privacy Principles.

 We will only collect and store information about you that is necessary.
 The information you provide may be used to assess your application for membership and if successful, then to offer, provide and improve ATA services to you.
 ATA will not otherwise, without your consent, use or disclose the information you provide for any other purpose unless it would reasonably be expected that such a purpose is related to the above and where such purpose is permitted or required by law.

-You are entitled to request reasonable access to the information the ATA holds about you.
+You are entitled to request reasonable access to the information the ATA holds about you. -------------------------------------- --

+Ι [name]

+as am authorised to sign on behalf of [position]

+[applicant]

-Ι [name] as am authorised to sign on behalf of [position] and warrant that the above information is true and correct in every detail. [applicant] Signed Dated d//
+and warrant that the above information is and correct in every detail. true

+Signed Dated / /

-Membership Fees
+Membership Fees 2024-2025

 The ATA Membership year is the financial year.
 Membership Fees are related to the TOTAL turnover of your Business.
 The rates shown are inclusive of 10% GST.
 Fees are shown below.
-(Pro rata fees apply.)
+(Pro rata fees apply after November.
+Except for those exhibiting at the Fair).

-Please indicate your turnover category below Membership fee (GST inclusive) Category C - Sales under \$1,000,000 p.a. \$456.00 Category B - Sales \$1,000,001 - \$5,000,000 p.a. \$996.00 Category A - Sales over \$5,000,000 p.a. \$1,728.00 Add the Platinum Upgrade - Additional monthly Circana data \$550.00 View Sample Report Here
+Please indicate your turnover category below Membership fee (GST inclusive) Category C - Sales under \$1,000,000 p.a. \$486.00 Category B - Sales \$1,000,001 - \$5,000,000 p.a. \$1,062.00 Category A - Sales over \$5,000,000 p.a. \$1,842.00

-NOTE: A non-refundable APPLICATION FEE of \$121.00 (inc GST) must accompany this application.
+NOTE: A non-refundable APPLICATION FEE of \$165.00 (inc GST) must accompany this application.
 NOTE: Your MEMBERSHIP FEE will be invoiced on acceptance by the ATA Board of your application.